vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

 This topic provides an example of how to generate the data from the data source into an SST (Sorted String Table) file and save it on HDFS, and then import into Nebula Graph.
 The sample data source is a CSV file.

-!!! note
+## Notes

-    The SST file can be imported only in Linux.
+- The SST file can be imported only in Linux.

+- Not support a default value.
+Because the default value is not validated in a schema when SST files are replaced directly.

 ## Background information